newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/verify-license-massage-therapy.md

 * The city used in their license application

 After you complete this task you will have:
-* Verification that the staff members providing massage therapy services have a valid license
+* Confirmation that the staff members providing massage therapy services have a valid license